About Big Bend Weather...Our Site, Instruments, Data & History

 way and provide tools and apps for viewing and tracking via the

 Internet.Community Area - BBW is also a interactive site, with customizable web apps, user forums and much more.
-Visit the Community area to see what we offer.
-No account is needed to view any of the public pages in the Community area.
-If you would like to try some of the interactive options though, you will need a free account (UserID/Password) to be able to post or upload content.
-Account holders, when logged in, can post messages and replies in the BBW Forums, upload photos to any of several albums, use the private messaging features, share or hide profile items to specific users or groups and so much more.
+Our Community area is similar in some ways such as Facebook with a timeline, friends, messaging, image upload etc. However instead of an all purpose, generic social site with many limitations, Big Bend Weather is tailored more for specific weather and storm related features.
+Also, as we are a local community, we can be very flexible and evolve to the needs of our unique region.
+Visit the Community area to see some of what we offer.
+No account is needed to view many of the public pages in the Community area.
+However, If you would like to post, and share content with other users here and also share to other social sites such as Facebook, you will need a free account (UserID/Password).
+Account holders, when logged in, can post to their timeline, add friends, create messages and replies in the BBW Forums, upload photos to any of several albums, use the private messaging features, share or hide profile items to specific users or groups and so much more.
 Our forums can easily be searched and if you have a suggestion for a new forum, just let us know.
 We can also offer private forums for special groups.
 Messages and replies can include photos and text can be formatted using a "MS Office" style toolbar.
-For those that know HTML, you can click the "Source" tab and enter or modify the underlying code.
+For those that know HTML, you can click the "Source" tab and enter or modify the underlying code, the latter of which is simply not possible on Facebook.

 Quality of Service - BBW strives to provide data from our instruments in real time and as accurately as possible.
-We use professional class instruments from several manufacturers, all of which are calibrated routinely using reference instruments calibrated against a NIST traceable standard.
-As the data stream from our instruments is received in our lab, it is analyzed and processed by dedicated computers equipped with specialized hardware and software.
-Our weather data is then sent to our web server and currently, 5 other affiliates that use our data to assist in their forecasting and climate research.
+We use professional class instruments from several manufacturers, are calibrated routinely using reference instruments that are calibrated against a NIST traceable standard.
+As the data stream from our instruments is received in our lab it is processed by dedicated computers equipped with specialized hardware and software.
+Our weather data is then sent to our web server and currently, to 5 other affiliates that use our data to assist in their forecasting and climate research.
 From the moment our sensors take measurements to the time is appears on our web site is typically 2 - 3 seconds for our text based displays and our storm tracking apps.

 Siting - The data from best instruments in the world are almost worthless to the weather reporting community if the instruments are sited poorly.
-Proper siting is extremely important to maintain consistency of data from one location to another, especially if that data is shared with other weather organizations.
-There are no buildings, tanks, trees or shrubs, parking lots or vehicle traffic, etc. anywhere near our sensor arrays.
+Proper siting is extremely important to maintain consistency of data from one location to another.
 Weather reporting is a science and with it comes the responsibility to do so in a scientific manner.
 We have, to the best of our ability, taken great care to site our instruments according to generally accepted guidelines of the professional meteorology community.

-Servers and Uptime - Our infrastructure has gone through a total rebuild the past 12 months.
-We have made many changes with both our equipment and our website.
-Previously, (since 1997) we have operated our own web servers here at our facility and there were many benefits of doing so.
-However, we decided it was beneficial to use an off premises server housed at a dedicated Internet web hosting provider to provide the highest degree of reliability.
-The data from our instruments is uploaded continuously to our off-premises server, connected to 3 major Internet backbone providers, housed in a hardened facility and with greater than 99.9% uptime.
-We have also chosen a new foundation for our website, with emphasis on "Responsive Design" to make our site "mobile friendly".
+Servers and Up-time - Previously, (1997-2012) we operated our own web servers here at our facility and there were many benefits of doing so.
+However, with a growing visitor base and with no hope of a fiber connection anytime soon, we decided it was beneficial to use an off premises server housed at a dedicated Internet web hosting provider to provide the highest degree of reliability.
+The data from our instruments is uploaded continuously to our off-premises server, connected to 3 major Internet backbone providers, housed in a hardened facility and with greater than 99.99% up-time.
+We also moved to a new foundation for our website, with emphasis on "Responsive Design" to make our site "mobile friendly" and to offer more flexibility with social features along with security and privacy.
 We are designing with many different devices and resolutions in mind, from cell phones to tablets, desktops and everything in-between.
 Many of the pages on BigBendWeather.com are now fully "Responsive" and will detect changes in screen size and aspect mode and will rearrange cells on the fly to fit the page to whatever device or browser is in use.

-In 2010, we decided to move our instruments and lab to the Big Bend area.
+In 2010, we moved to the Big Bend area and for a time, the lab was squeezed into the rear 14 "garage" of our 3 axle 40 ft 5th wheel.
 We moved around for a couple of years while looking for a permanent home for our instruments and lab.
 In an area with such extremes, I was seeking what I call the Big Bend Weather "Goldilocks" zone - not too hot, not too cold, but just right.
-This Goldilocks weather zone was to be the ideal measurement area so as to benefit the community with accurate and reliable weather information and where I could continue my research in meteorology and the study of lightning.
+This Goldilocks weather zone was to be the ideal measurement area so as to benefit the community with accurate and reliable weather information, where I could continue my research in meteorology, the study of lightning and astronomy.
 In 2013, we moved our instruments to our current location.

 I learned how easy it was to measure temperature using an inexpensive transistor and store the measurements electronically with a computer board.
 Over the next few years, I tinkered with various electronic measurements of temperature in photo processing systems along with electronic hardware and software to utilize the data.
-In 1997, I started displaying weather data on my website (although not a dedicated weather site at that time).
+In 1997, I started displaying weather data on my website.
 In 2003 after saving quite a few pesos, I purchased a professional grade weather station and obtained a new Internet domain name for a dedicated weather site.
 The following year, I added a lightning detector to my array of weather measuring tools.
 The site grew and along the way, I added more features and concentrated on delivering accurate, real time weather data on my site.

 I may fill in some blanks down the line, but for now, I need to spend some time adding more features and tools to the site.
 Weather is ever changing and you never really know what it is going to do and that is part of the fascination many have for it, myself included.
 I hope you enjoy the site and hope it offers some value for everyone.
 If you have a comment, suggestion, a question or a request, I'd love to hear from you.